As another winter storm strains the electric grid, it’s time to fix transmission, experts say - NewsBreak

 “The reality is during the storm and this past week after the storm, Southern Company and Georgia have really relied on imports from MISO and a significant amount of power from Canada that has been brought into MISO,” Mahan said.
 “It’s pretty incredible how Canada is helping keep the power on in places like Atlanta.”

-The post As another winter storm strains the electric grid, it’s time to fix transmission, experts say appeared first on Kentucky Lantern .
+The post As another winter storm strains the electric grid, it’s time to fix transmission, experts say appeared first on Alaska Beacon .

 Comments / 0